 Another miss for the Icon this year.
 While Chance herself is a standout when she interacts with guests, there’s not much else to the zone.
 Not to mention, it’s located at the entrance of the park so it can be quite the traffic jam.

 Rounding out the event are the 2 shows, Bill & Ted’s Excellent Halloween Adventure and Academy of Villains: House of Fear, a dance troupe making their first appearance at the event.

 Great beginning and a great final number, but the rest is pretty rough.
 Like last year, this year’s show doesn’t really have a cohesive plot, and it falls flat after a great intro to the villain of this year.
 They did feature a few zingers that hit the mark; and yes, the Avatar joke makes its return at a great spot – but a lot of the references went over the audience’s head.
 The finale’s dance number was fine, with tributes to Prince and David Bowie, but a few songs didn’t resonate with the audience.

 A lot were wondering what a dance troupe has to do with Halloween Horror Nights.
 After our viewing, who cares?
 This show is fantastic!
 One of biggest highlights of this year, the show features wonderful dancing and performances while tying into a horror theme of escaped inmates of Shadybrook.
 This is a definite must-see!

-This year’s Horror Nights is a strong year, especially considering last year’s success.
-The houses are probably the strongest as a collection since HHN 21, and is definitely one of the better years of the past 6 years of the “new era”.
+This year’s Horror Nights is a strong year, especially considering last year’s success, and is definitely one of the better years of the past 6 years of the “new era”.
 If you’ve already visited, make sure to share your Review on our forums.